Venckus/users-details-api/readme.md

 ```

 ## Implementation
 For the structure of files DDD approach is used.
 Main directory is app/Domains.

+`app/Domains/Users/DB/Models` directory contains Eloquent Models.
+User model is extended for CQRS pattern into `UsersCommandModel` for write operations and `UsersQueryModel` for read operations.
+This pattern is used for scaling - separating write from read logic.
+Database server layer write operations should use DB master server and all read operations should use DB slave replica server.
+In this project BD slave replica server is not implemented.

+`app/Domains/Users/DB` directory contains `UsersCommand` and `UsersQuery` services that uses `UsersCommandModel` and `UsersQueryModel` accordingly similar to `repository` pattern.

+Update endpoint and command is configured to use `PATCH` HTTP method.

+Index endpoint have filtering, sorting and pagination.

+### Data structure of project
+* Added `last_name` to standard laravel user structure and renamed `name` into `first_name`.
+* Added `user_details` table for `address` field as suggested in task description.
+It is expected for one user to have one address and the relation is set accordingly - one to one.
+But according to example JSON data this table could be called `user_address` and each address field should have its own column - for example: country, region, city, street, house, appartament.

 # TODO

 * create DDD directory structure:

         |- App/Domains/Users
         |  |- Controllers